jasonwhite/button/README.md

 There are many, *many* other build systems out there.
 Almost all of them make grand claims that they are better than all the rest.
 However, a single victor has yet to emerge.
 Rest assured, no grand claims of superiority will be made here.
-Time will tell if Brilliant Build is the One True Build System™ or not.
+Time will tell if Button is the One True Build System™ or not.

 Most build systems tend to suffer from one or more of the following problems: